Obama slams Trump for exiting Paris climate deal - Nigeria Today

 Trump said though that he was open to renegotiating the deal, or creating a new agreement, “on terms that are fair to the United States, its businesses, its workers, its people, its taxpayers.”

-The post Obama slams Trump for exiting Paris climate deal appeared first on Vanguard News.
+The post Obama slams Trump for exiting Paris climate deal appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share